Volkswagen ID.5 GTX new car review

 10 Second Review

 Volkswagen's ID.5 electric Coupe-SUV is at its fastest in this GTX form.
-It's supposed to be sporty - and to an extent, now is in this improved form with its much torquier drivetrain.
-There's a much nicer cabin for this enhanced design too.
+It's supposed to be sporty - and to an extent, now is in this improved form.
+There's a nicer cabin for this enhanced design too.
 Whether it's all enough to make this pricey ID.5 recommendable is another question.

 + More